Small Upper Jaw /Hypoplastic Maxilla

 3. Syndromes:

-• Certain genetic syndromes, such as Treacher Collins syndrome and Pierre Robin syndrome, can lead to hypoplastic maxilla.
+• Certain genetic syndromes, such as Treacher Collins and Pierre Robin syndrome, can lead to hypoplastic maxilla.

 4. Poor Nutrition: